Meet Karyn Clay

 Once a month, Karyn also has an opportunity to reach out to her Waimea community through an article in the North Hawaii News titled “Kupuna Transitions.”
 The name of this article reflects her understanding of the ever changing dynamics that the older population experiences, especially when they require some form of care from family and/or professional services.

-Karyn also leads a caregiving support group at Tutu’s House the first Wednesday of each month from 11am-12pm and offers private consultations through a personal business.
+Karyn also leads a caregiving support group at Tutu’s House the first Wednesday of each month from 11am-12pm and offers private consultations.

 Gracia “Grace” Custodia: Registered Nurse ~ joined our team in 2008